Content Map Terms

 You may find it hard to answer some of these questions.
 Here's a way to help make things more clear.

 Try to picture yourself in each of the situations listed below.
-Then think about what you would like to happen in these situations if you were not able to choose what you wanted.
+Then think about what you would like to happen if you couldn't say what you wanted.
 As you read through each example, write down any thoughts that come to you.

 - What if you had a disease that couldn't be cured?
 Would you want to be given antibiotics to get rid of an infection, such as pneumonia, that might lead to your death if it's not treated?